 (24) Individuals should be mindful of potential sanctions restrictions on research activities when recruiting new staff and visiting researchers and students.
-Sanctions assessments for staff, visiting researchers and visiting students are completed using the Sanctions compliance assessment form for staff.
+Sanctions assessments for staff, visiting researchers and visiting students are completed using the Sanctions compliance assessment form for staff and visiting appointments.